 SCHAPER: Martin's group and others are pushing for Illinois to raise the retirement age, and to implement a two-tiered retirement system so future state employees would be on a defined contribution plan instead of the defined benefits system in place now.
 Illinois' Constitution prohibits a reduction in benefits earned by current retirees and employees.
 And many of those retirees say they're hardly living high on a hog, as has been portrayed.

-Ms. IDA CALLOWAY (Former Mental Health Technician): Okay, this is my living room.
+IDA CALLOWAY: Okay, this is my living room.
 This is nothing fancy in here.

 SCHAPER: Seventy-year-old Ida Calloway shows off her modest, three-bedroom ranch home in the Chicago's south suburbs.
 Calloway worked for the state for 24 years as a mental health technician, bathing, dressing and feeding people with developmental disabilities in a state home.

-Ms. CALLOWAY: There was some who couldn't walk, couldnt feed themselves.
+CALLOWAY: There was some who couldn't walk, couldn't feed themselves.
 I know I had to learn how to massage food down their throat.
 It was hard.
 You'd get feces thrown on you.
 You'd get spit on.

-Mr. HANK SCHEFF (AFSCME Director of Research and Employee Benefits): I mean, if the problem was created by underfunding, the solution is funding.
+HANK SCHEFF: I mean, if the problem was created by underfunding, the solution is funding.